-20. SCORING
+19. SCORING

-If there are 5 or fewer races, no scores will be excluded.
+- 19.1 One race is required to be completed to constitute a regatta. - 19.2 If there are 5 or fewer races, no scores will be excluded.
 If there are 6 or more races, a competitor's worse score will be excluded.
-This changes RRS Appendix A2.
+This changes RRS Appendix A2. - 19.3 For the Lightning class, any boat sailing short-handed (fewer than 3 people) will be assessed a 1-point penalty in each race sailed short-handed.

-21. TROPHIES
+20. TROPHIES